Expert Tips For Traveling To Europe For More Fun, Less Stress

 18. Be Aware of Your Surroundings

 Make sure your credit and debit cards, license, passport, and important documents are secure with you, and don’t walk around with a backpack or sling bag on your back – that’s an invitation for trouble in busy areas – so switch it to the front.
-Many travelers like to carry passports, credit cards, and debit cards in a money belt (worn under your clothing), a document holder (worn around your neck under your clothes), or a sling pack/pouch worn in front of the body.
+Many travelers like to carry passports, credit cards, and debit cards in a money belt (worn under your clothing), a document holder (worn around your neck under your clothing), or a sling pack/pouch worn in front of the body.

 19. Keep Your Online Activity Secure